Geibinger/BetterTree/README.md

 # BetterTree

-BetterTree is a command-line tool for displaying directory structures and file contents.
-It skips large files and specified directories to keep the output manageable.

-## Features

-- Lists directories and files recursively.
-- Shows file contents up to a set size and number of lines.
-- Excludes certain directories and files.
-- Can be run from any location.
+Heyho party people!
+This is a simple tool to help you share your project structure with a certain AI chatbot.
+I found that during chats, it forgot the project structure midway through, and I had to describe it all over again.
+Similar to the `tree` command, this tool lists directories and files recursively, but also displays the content of files up to a certain size and line limit.

 ## Installation

+An installation script is provided to automate the process.
+The script will install the `bettertree` command to your `~/.local/bin` directory and add it to your `~/.bashrc` file.

 ### Requirements